What Is So Special About Bronze Die Pasta?

 A hack for turning Teflon pasta bronze

-If you're in the disastrous position of being the owner of some Teflon die cut pasta and you've got a hot date on the way, America's Test Kitchen has a rather bizarre but successful hack.
+If you're in the disastrous position of being the owner of some Teflon die-cut pasta, and you've got a hot date on the way, America's Test Kitchen has a rather bizarre but successful hack.
 They bought a non-toxic sandpaper and scratched away at some smooth, Teflon-made pasta for 10 seconds, and they found it replicated a bronze die's roughness remarkably well.